Editorials

 Symptoms of humanity

-Coping with fear of disasters, irrational thoughts, constant crisis, and crushing sadness is just an ordinary day in America.
+Coping with fear of disasters, irrational thoughts, constant crises, and crushing sadness is just an ordinary day in America.
 Folks who have been in psychiatric treatment have always known how this feels.
 Alaina Johns has survival tips.

 Editorials